Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 10. Rock Out With A Dinosaur

-Little science lovers will be thrilled at the Asheville Museum of Science, complete with hands-on exhibits and scavenger hunts to make navigating the museum engaging and educational.
+Our little science lovers love the hands-on exhibits and scavenger hunts to make navigating the museum engaging and educational.

 Become a geologist, dig for fossils, and learn about the French Broad River and its ecology.
-After, climb and explore the forest-themed indoor playground.
+Afterward, climb and explore the forest-themed indoor playground.

-Don’t forget to spy on the Teratophoneus Curriei, a giant dinosaur skeleton.
-Though we don’t think you’d be able to miss him!
+Don’t forget to say hi to the Teratophoneus Curriei, a giant dinosaur skeleton; we don’t think you’d be able to miss him!

 Plus, take advantage of the Little Explorers Club, an in-house and free preschool program on the first and third Friday of every month – with ever-changing activities and themes.